 To get into the Natural History Museum’s installation about famed Griffith Park mountain lion P-22, you have to cross the freeway.
 OK, it’s not really a freeway, but the 10 lanes of scaled-down moving traffic projected onto the floor at the installation’s entrance make an impression.

-“The Story of P-22, L.A.’s Most Famous Feline,” opening June 21, is a love letter to the big cat famous for crossing both the 405 and 101 freeways on foot.
-Tucked between the Nature Lab and the “Extreme Mammals” special exhibit, the installation is also part of the NHM’s mission to connect people with the urban nature all around us.
+“The Story of P-22, L.A.’s Most Famous Feline,” is a love letter to the big cat famous for crossing both the 405 and 101 freeways on foot.
+Tucked beside the Nature Lab, the installation is also part of the NHM’s mission to connect people with the urban nature all around us.
 “We really are more than just a museum about interesting animals from faraway places and faraway times,” said NHMLA President and Director Lori Bettison-Varga as she welcomed visitors to a sneak peek at the installation.
 “We’re about the nature in our own back yard.”

 Another ongoing mission of the NHM – following a major renovation and the opening of its interactive Nature Lab in 2013, and events such as Summer Nights In the Garden throughout July and August – is to make science fun and approachable for the average citizen.

 That mission is near to the heart of Miguel Ordeñana, now the museum’s Citizen Science Coordinator and Wildlife Biologist, but also the first wildlife biologist to photograph P-22.
 Ordeñana grew up near Griffith Park and, after college, decided to “give back” to the park through the camera-trapping project that brought P-22 his fame.